 Erin Teigen is the Executive Director of Elevation Equitation.
 As comfortable in the saddle as she is on a tractor, Erin is the consummate horsewoman.
-Combining her 25 years of equestrian experience with graduate education in the field, she is a dually-competent practitioner for human-horse interaction, Erin is educated in both human and horse behavior and learning for complementary achievements.
+Combining her 25 years of equestrian experience with graduate education in the field, she is a dually-competent practitioner for human-horse interaction.
+Erin is educated in both human and horse behavior/learning for complementary achievements.

-Erin has expertly facilitated over 8,500 hours of inclusive equestrian instruction to diverse clientele.
+Erin has expertly facilitated over 9,000 hours of inclusive equestrian instruction to diverse clientele.
 In addition to instruction, where she focuses on individualized progression plans and mind-body integration, Erin is dedicated to training and managing equines according the evidence-based principles of equitation science to promote sound learning and welfare-enhancing strategies for horses.
 Erin is active in the equine-assisted field nationally and throughout the mid-Atlantic region.
 Currently, Erin is a graduate student at the University of Maryland School of Social Work, where she is studying towards a clinical behavioral health speciality to expand her practice to independent equine-assisted mental health sessions.
 She completed her undergraduate degree at the College of William and Mary.